zh4ui/devtools/Sqlite.md

 ## Utils

 * [LiteCli](https://litecli.com/)， A command line interface for SQLite with auto-completion and syntax highlighting.
 LiteCli is part of [DBCLI](https://www.dbcli.com/)
+* [DBeaver](https://dbeaver.io) is a DB management tool.
+It has a free community edition.
+It comes with some [Optional Extensions](https://github.com/dbeaver/dbeaver/wiki/Optional-extensions)